 Stop by Ubud Palace

-Ubud Palace was built in the 1800’s and is a main landmark in Ubud.
+Ubud Palace, Puri Saren Agung, is a royal palace that was built in the 1800’s and is a main landmark in Ubud.
 It sits on a busy street but step through the gates and it will be peaceful to admire the traditional Balinese architecture that has been extremely well preserved.
 It is also a popular place to watch dance performances in the evening.

 Chill out at an adventure club